 Q & A… Life as a Creative

-Rikesh Chauhan (RKZ – pronounced Ricks) is a musician, photographer and creative.
+Rikesh Chauhan (RKZ – pronounced Ricks) is a successful musician, photographer, menswear writer and creative.
 In this Q&A, he discusses his experience working in social media, freelancing, plus tips for getting into the creative industry.

 After leaving university, Rikesh spent his first couple of years as a freelance creative.